Pomeranian Dog Breed Information

 General Appearance

-The general appearance is listed first in the standard and is the very first thing noted by the judge at a show.
+The general appearance is listed first in the standard and is the first thing the judge notes at a show.
 It’s often the only part of a dog that people who are sitting ringside get to see.

 The Pomeranian is the smallest member of the Spitz family.
-A Pomeranian is a small, compact, dainty dog with an abundant coat.
+A Pomeranian is a small, compact, and dainty dog with a profuse coat.
 His huge, fluffy coat is the perfect match for his over-the-top personality.
-His crowning glory is a dense, double-coat, made up of long, harsh, standoff guard hairs and a soft woolly undercoat.
+His crowning glory is a dense, double coat, composed of long, harsh, stand-off guard hairs and a soft, woolly undercoat.
 The Pomeranian’s coat contributes tremendously to the breed’s

 visual appeal.

-The Pomeranian’s symmetry and balance are in the right proportions to each other, and this is crucial to his overall appearance.
-His carriage, gait, style and temperament are also factors to be kept in mind.
+The Pomeranian’s symmetry and balance are in the right proportions to each other, and this is crucial to its overall appearance.
+His carriage, gait, style, and temperament are also factors to consider.

 A perfect Pomeranian should appear to fit into a circle.
-The Pom has been described as having the appearance of a circle within a square.
-Another description ( and the description I prefer) is a Pomeranian must be a square within a circle.
+The Pom has been described as resembling a circle within a square.
+Another description (and the one I prefer) is that a Pomeranian must be a square within a circle.
 The square represents the dog’s body.
-The circle is formed by the Pomeranian’s double coat that’s harsh and in the show ring is trimmed for neatness.
+The Pomeranian’s double coat forms a harsh circle and, in the show ring, is trimmed for neatness.

-A Pomeranian needs a certain amount of leg but he shouldn’t be too short or tall.
-He must have some leg, but he shouldn’t be too high or too low to ground.
-He needs to have a well-balanced, symmetrical outline that’s also dainty, glamorous, alert and pretty.
+A Pomeranian needs a certain amount of leg, but it shouldn’t be too short or too tall.
+He must have some leg, but he shouldn’t be too high or too low to the ground.
+He needs to have a well-balanced, symmetrical outline that’s also dainty, glamorous, alert, and pretty.

-A Pom’s sound body and mind lets him moves properly, and he can hear, see and smell, has the ability to breed and possesses a poised, alert, cooperative disposition.
+A Pom’s sound body and mind let him move properly, and he can hear, see, and smell, can breed, and possesses a poised, alert, cooperative disposition.

-Despite the Pomeranian’s classification as a toy breed, the words placid and toyish do NOT describe him in any way.
+Despite the Pomeranian’s classification as a toy breed, the words “placid” and “toyish” do not describe it in any way.
 He was bred from the Spitz and has the enormous spirit that you would expect from that breed of dog.

 Pomeranian Temperament

 A Pomeranian is extremely outgoing with plenty of spirit and bounce.
-He won’t be in the least bit timid or shy and bounces like a ball whenever he hears a sound.
+He won’t be in the least bit timid or shy, and bounces like a ball whenever he hears a sound.
 He’ll easily match the pace of other dog breeds 10 times bigger than he is.
-He’s a sound dog with all the right body parts where they are supposed to be and they function as they should.
+He’s a sound dog with all the right body parts in the right places, and they function as they should.

-An ideal Pomeranian possesses an exaggerated sense of his own importance.
+An ideal Pomeranian possesses an exaggerated sense of its own importance.
 He’s sure of himself and quite cocky.
-He’s beautiful with exceptional style and he knows this.
+He’s beautiful with exceptional style, and he knows this.

 Pomeranian Head

-The head of a Pomeranian is one of his most distinct features and makes a major contribution to correctness of the specific breed of dog.
+The head of a Pomeranian is one of its most distinct features and makes a major contribution to the correctness of the specific breed of dog.

 The Pom’s skull is slightly flat and shouldn’t be shaped like a round dome.
-Pomeranians that have a lot of dense head coat can give the impression their heads are rounder than desired.
+Pomeranians with a dense head coat can give the impression that their heads are rounder than desired.
 Lightly run your fingers over his skull to learn what his head really is shaped like.
 His head should have a moderate stop.

-As a standard guideline: From the tip of the nose to the stop and from the stop to the back of the head will measure 1:2 in most Pomeranians.
-The stop is dog terminology for the small indentation between a dog’s eyes.
+As a standard guideline, the distance from the tip of the nose to the stop and from the stop to the back of the head typically measures 1:2 in most Pomeranians.
+The halt is dog terminology for the small indentation between a dog’s eyes.

 Pomeranian Eyes